Viaduct House, Brecon

 Heol Gouesnou is named after the town with which Brecon has been twinned since 1988.
 Heol Gouesnou approximately follows the course of the railway from The Struet to the site of Brecon Free Street station (near today’s bus station).

 The viaduct was built for the Neath & Brecon Railway, which opened its line into Brecon in 1867.
 The much larger Midland Railway, based in Derby, effectively took over the railway in the 1870s to gain access to Swansea and its copper industry.
 As a child, Brynach Parri lived three doors from Viaduct House and the sound of the 7pm Neath train signalled bedtime!
 The driver and fireman would wave to the children as the steam engine crossed the viaduct.

 Brecon also had railways to Hereford and to Merthyr and Newport, but all three routes closed in the 1960s.

 In the early 20th century, printer and stationer WJ Knight occupied Viaduct House.
 In 1915 he opened a Labour Exchange, where unemployed people could register and employers could find workers.
 His eldest son was stores superintendent for the Brecon & Merthyr Railway.

-With thanks to Byrnach Parri and Richard Morgan, of the Welsh Place-Name Society, and to the RCTS (Railway Correspondence & Travel Society)
+With thanks to Brynach Parri and Richard Morgan, of the Welsh Place-Name Society, and to the RCTS (Railway Correspondence & Travel Society)

 Postcode: LD3 7LS View Location Map